 We'll update this website when anything changes.

-Removing minimum service level rules for strikes
+Minimum service level rules for strikes – now removed

-Early 2026 changes
+February 2026 changes

 Increased dismissal protection for industrial action